SAP/jenkins-library/DEVELOPMENT.md

 ## Build the project

-### Build the executable suitable for the CI/CD Linux target environments:
+### Build the executable suitable for the CI/CD Linux target environments

 Use Docker: